 Recently, through the generosity of sponsors and some hard work fundraising, we have made many improvements to the farm.

-One thing not many people know about Bev: she was an international dolphin trainer in the seventies
+One thing not many people know about Bev: she sings off key and can’t whistle to save her life

 Bobbie has worked with horses for many years, starting her career with show ponies in England and then travelling extensively with Internatonal Showjumpers.